Apple Cranberry Cobbler

 Stir sugar and cinnamon together in a small bowl.
 Set aside.

-Whisk soy milk, oil and salt in a bowl.
+Whisk soy milk, sugar, oil and salt in a bowl.
 Add mixture to the well in the flour bowl.
 Stir until a soft dough forms.

 Gently turn dough out on a lightly floured board or parchment paper.
 Pat dough into a rough 1 inch thick square.
-Cut dough into four biscuits.
+Cut dough into four square biscuits.

-Carefully remove cobbler from microwave.
 Cool on a wire rack.
-Generously sprinkle more cinnamon sugar over biscuits.
+Sprinkle remaining cinnamon sugar over biscuits.

 Serve warm or at room temperature.
 Store covered in the refrigerator.

 Cook's Notes